lucasgusmaobaptista/lucasgusmaobaptista/README.md

 ---

 <p align="center">
-  I'm passionate about software egineering, cybersecurity and changing the world through technology. <b>
+  I'm passionate about software egineering, cybersecurity and changing the world through technology. <br>
   Here you'll find some personal and academic projects!
   Fell free to ask anything 😁
 </p>